Hitzacker: History

 Man had already settled by around 3000 B.C. at the lake of Hitzackersee and the region has been continuously settled for over three thousand years.

 On the Weinberg next to the present old town (Altstadt) Slavs built a castle in the eighth century.
 As a result, Hitzacker became an important trading centre even before its receiving town rights.
 Its actual foundation as a town took place in 1258, whereupon the castle lost its significance and was allowed to fall into ruins.

 A manuscript referring to Hitzacker dating to 20 January 1376 states the following:

 "The dukes, Wenceslas and Albert of Saxony and Lüneburg and Duke Bernard of Brunswick of Lüneburg allow the council of the town of Lüneburg to add the 30 marks of the lot which Lord Ludolf von Tzellenstede undertook to pay on the town's behalf on 13 April next, and the 150 marks of the lot which he also agreed to pay on the following 25 December, as well as the 100 marks of the lot the council paid on behalf of Lords Ordenberg and Siegfried Bock, i.e. 280 marks of the lot and the interest due to be added to the pledge for the castles of Bleckede and Hitzacker and the taxes from Lüneburg and Hitzacker, in the event that the lords do not repay the council on the said days, and vow also not to relieve the council from the pledges before they have repaid the sum pledged and the above money."

 In 1548, on the Friday after Jubilate Sunday, a conflagration reduced the village of Hitzacker to ashes apart from the church and one house.

 In 1610 a number of people in Hitzacker and the surrounding area were accused of witchcraft and sorcery.

 On the third day of Christmas in 1668 the church, vicarage and eight houses burned down.

-In the Polabian ("Wendish") language of the region that died out in the 18th century Hitzacker was called Ljauci (Lgautztgi).
+In the Polabian ("Wendish") language of the region that died out in the 18th century Hitzacker was called Ľautťüv (Lgautztgi).

 The borough of Hitzacker was created as part of the municipal reform in 1972 from ten hitherto independent parishes.